-- origin, property, lineage/gender, trade union activities or other status.
-The Anti-discrimination Act prohibits discrimination in housing on the same grounds except for trade union activities.
-Discrimination in the field of public procurement is also unlawful. - In Slovenia, protection is enjoyed with regard to all of the grounds listed in the Directives and other grounds of discrimination in the fields of social protection, social advantages, education and goods and services. - In Sweden, discrimination is prohibited in social security and healthcare, including social services, state grants for education, social insurance and related benefit systems on the grounds of ethnic origin, religion or belief, disability, age and sexual orientation.
-The prohibition on discrimination in goods, services and housing applies to all the above-mentioned grounds as well. - Romanian anti-discrimination legislation applies to a large number of criteria going beyond those provided by the Directives, and the scope of the Anti-Discrimination Ordinance is applicable to areas beyond those spelled out in the Directives. - In the United Kingdom, discrimination on the grounds of race, national or ethnic origin, nationality and colour, disability, sexual orientation and religion or belief (with some exceptions) are prohibited in all forms and levels of education, in the provision of goods and services, and in the performance of public functions by public authorities (believed to cover social protection, including healthcare and social security).
-Northern Ireland has broad prohibitions against discrimination on grounds of political opinion. - Although not an EU member, Norway has committed itself in having high and even higher standards regarding discrimination than the requirements set up at the EU level.
+- The Irish Employment Equality Act 1998-2011 and Equal Status Act 2000-2011 both prohibit dis crimination on nine grounds: marital status, family status, sexual orientation, religious belief, age, disability, gender, race (including nationality and ethnic origin) and membership of the Traveller community. - The scope of the Italian Anti-discrimination Decrees partially corresponds with other pre-existing legislation still in force, primarily the Immigration Act of 1998.
+This Act offers protection against discrimination based on race, religion and nationality that mostly overlaps with that of the Decrees, covering all the fields specified in the two Directives. - In Latvia, differential treatment on the grounds of race, colour, gender, age, disability, health condition, religious, political or other conviction, national or social origin, property or family status or other circumstances (sexual orientation as a prohibited ground is not expressly listed) is covered in the field of social protection within the public sphere, and social security and social services provided by the State. - In Malta, the Equality between Men and Women Act, as amended in 2012, provides protection against discrimination on the grounds of sexual orientation, age, religion or belief and gender identity in the fields of education and banking services. - In Slovakian law, the right to healthcare is guaranteed equally to every person irrespective of sex, religion or belief, race, affiliation to a nationality or ethnic group, disability, age, sexual orientation, marital status and family status, colour of skin, language, political or other opinion, national or social origin, property, lineage/gender,248 trade union activities or other status.249 The Anti-discrimination Act prohibits discrimination in housing on the same grounds except for trade union activities.
+Discrimination in the field of public procurement is also unlawful. - In Slovenia, protection is enjoyed with regard to all of the grounds listed in the Directives and other grounds of discrimination in the fields of social protection, social advantages, education and goods and services. - In Sweden, discrimination is prohibited in social security and healthcare, including social services, state grants for education, social insurance and related benefit systems on the grounds of ethnic origin, religion or belief, disability, age250 and sexual orientation.
+The prohibition on discrimination in goods, services and housing applies to all the above-mentioned grounds as well. - Romanian anti-discrimination legislation applies to a large number of criteria going beyond those provided by the Directives, and the scope of the Anti-discrimination Ordinance is applicable to areas beyond those spelled out in the Directives. - In the United Kingdom, discrimination on the grounds of race, national or ethnic origin, nationality and colour, disability, sexual orientation and religion or belief (with some exceptions) are prohibited in all forms and levels of education, in the provision of goods and services, and in the performance of public functions by public authorities (believed to cover social protection, including healthcare and social security).
+Northern Ireland has broad prohibitions against discrimination on grounds of political opinion. - Although not an EU member, Norway has committed itself in having high and even higher standards regarding discrimination than the requirements set up at the EU level.251

-&lt;sup>226 The Slovak word 'rod' can be translated as either lineage or gender.
+248 The Slovak word 'rod' can be translated as either lineage or gender.

-&lt;sup>227 Section 2, paragraph 1 of the Anti-discrimination Act.
+249 Section 2, paragraph 1 of the Anti-discrimination Act.